-\item[(3)] As $\lambda_o$ increases (arrival traffic intensifies) and approaches the service rate $\mu_o$, the system becomes less stable and the risk in simulation due to input uncertainty is more significant.
+\item[(3)] Under the same level of input uncertainty, especially when $n$ is small, we can see the gap between the mean and VaR or CVaR becomes more significant as $p$ increases.
+For example, when $n=100$, $VaR_{\alpha_1}$ is only 1.2 times of mean for $p=2$ while this number is more than 3 for $p=5$.
+This is because when $\mu(p)$ approaches the buyers' arrival rate $\lambda(p)$, the system becomes less stable and the risk in simulation due to input uncertainty is more significant.
 Therefore, more input data is required to reduce such risk to an acceptable level. \end{itemize}